jaredpepper2/IW_TechTest/README.md

 ## Testing Approach
 The playbook was tested on a t2.micro instance, booted up from from my personal AWS account.
 The test server is still listed in the *hosts* file.

-## To Do:
-- Ansible Vault: Variable for Slack Token
-- Change condition back to 12.04 in EoL role